virgili0/Virgilio/Topics/python-fundamentals.md

 Choosing a programming language to learn is difficult.

 There is no language that is the right answer to all possible problems, but Python is a good choice in many cases and is also well positioned for those who learn to program.

 Python [was born](https://en.wikipedia.org/wiki/Python_(programming_language)) thinking "I want a programming language that is as close as possible to plain English".
-So, most of the times, when you don't know the name of something, just try to think about the plain literal English name of that thing, and probably the Python name will be that one!
+So, most of the time, when you don't know the name of something, just try to think about the plain literal English name of that thing, and probably the Python name will be that one!

 Python is used by hundreds of thousands of programmers around the world and their numbers are growing all the time.